solana-foundation/developer-content/content/guides/dapps/cash-app.md

 }
 ```

-Since we are able to directly query the SOL balance of PDA accounts, we don't have to keep track of the user's account balance here.
+Since we are able to directly query the SOL balance of PDA accounts, we don't
+have to keep track of the user's account balance here.

 ### Write Instructions

 Now that the state is defined, we need to create an instruction to initialize an
-account when a new user signs up for cash app.
+account when a new user signs up for Cash App.
 This will initialize a new
-`cash_account` and the PDA of this account will be derived from the string `"cash-account"` and the public key
+`cash_account` and the PDA of this account will be derived from the string
-of the user's wallet.
+`"cash-account"` and the public key of the user's wallet.

 ```rust
 #[program]